iamdudeman/sola-game-engine/README.md

 * SolaGui Stuff
   * GuiElementContainer
     * Consider adding anchor support to Stream or a new container to be able to easily center things?
-* Add tooling project back
-  * Could have a gradle task example for each tool similar to generateBrowserExampleHtmlAndJs?
-  * Consider adding tool to rasterize fonts
-  * Research build tooling of some sort
-    * Take a main java file and build for a platform maybe?
 * Unit Testing
   * Add lots of missing tests :)
 * Browser Platform